evilbunny128/Calculator/README.md

 - [x] Make a basic Read-evaluate-print-loop.
 - [x] Make parser for variable assignment expressions.
 - [x] Add a list of variable names and values as an argument to all relevant parsers.
-- [ ] Fix the fact that attempts to change a constants value fails silently.
+- [x] Fix the fact that attempts to change a constants value fails silently. (solved by allowing reassignment)